maheshbhandari433/symfony-bakery/readme.md

 ## Usage

 1. Access the bakery website in your browser: `http://localhost:8000`
-2. Explore the different pages: homepage, cake list, about, and contact.
+2. Explore different pages: homepage, cake list, about, and contact.
-3. Place orders or send inquiries using the contact form.
+3. Send inquiries using the contact form.

 ## Contributing